’13 Reasons Why’ Fan Theory: Is Clay Actually Dead?

 The official synopsis for 13 Reasons Why is below.

 “Based on the best-selling books by Jay Asher, 13 Reasons Why follows teenager Clay Jensen as he returns home from school to find a mysterious box with his name on it lying on his porch.
-Inside he discovers cassette tapes recorded by Hannah Baker—his classmate and crush—who tragically committed suicide two weeks earlier.
+Inside he discovers cassette tapes recorded by Hannah Baker — his classmate and crush — who tragically committed suicide two weeks earlier.
 On tape, Hannah explains that there are thirteen reasons why she decided to end her life.
 Will Clay be one of them?
 If he listens, he’ll find out how he made the list.
 Through Hannah and Clay’s dual narratives, 13 Reasons Why weaves an intricate and heart wrenching story of teenage life that will deeply affect viewers.”

-13 Reasons Why is currently streaming on Netflix.
+The show 13 Reasons Why is currently streaming on Netflix.

 For those who may be affected by the content of 13 Reasons Why, worldwide help can be found via this website.